typkrft/Old_Dots/README.md

 - [ ] Keep Binaries in single place
 - [ ] Setup Env Variables in .zshrc and myabe in dots if needed
 - [ ] Keybindings can be per app Alt-Right could switch browser or vscode tabscc
+- [ ] Set up Kitty to launch window with tab title changed and may have to edit jq commands

 #### S T A R S H I P
 - [ ] Set up Prompt